kirakira-commits/kirakira-commits/README.md

 (Here goes the list of legal moves)
 <!-- END MOVES LIST -->

-Having fun?
-Ask a friend to do the next move!
+#### SHARE ME!!!

 #### How it works

 When you click on a link and submit a new issue with the desired move, a GitHub action is triggered, which in turn runs a small python script that performs the specified movement, updates this README file and commits the changes.

 Have you spotted a bug?
 Something missing?
-Feel free to open an [issue](https://github.com/marcizhu/readme-chess/issues) and I will try to fix it as soon as possible :D
+Feel free to open an [issue](https://github.com/kirakira-commits/kirakira-commits/issues) and I will try to fix it as soon as possible :D

 <details>